 Animal Biotechnology Degree and Certificate Program Overviews

 Animal biotechnologists study animal production and reproduction, and research dairy, meat, and other types of animal output.
-A Bachelor of Science (B.S.) degree in animal science or biotechnology prepares graduates for entry-level research positions.
+A Bachelor of Science (B.S.) degree in animal science or biotechnology prepares graduates for entry-level research positions or for graduate education.
 A Master of Science (M.S.) in the field prepares candidates for jobs as mid-level supervisors on research teams, while a Doctor of Philosophy (Ph.D.) is required for those wishing to conduct independent research or teach at the postsecondary level.